×

 Example:

-Executive views quantify faster onboarding, lower change failure rate, reduced MTTR, and fewer policy exceptions to support investment.
+Executive dashboards measure outcomes such as faster onboarding, a lower change failure rate, reduced mean time to restore, and fewer policy exceptions to demonstrate the return on investment in training.

 Let's discuss how predictive analytics